silfverorg/duns.js/README.md

 * positive()  - must be positive( > 0).
 * negative()  - must be negative( < 0).
 * extend(objects) - Extends number with validation methods.
 Example,
+* returns(cb)  - Defines callback that will be triggered when format is executed.
+Allows for custom formating of values.
+* format          - Formats number according to returns function.
 ```
     Duns.number().extend({
         between : function(param,min,max) {